githubedu/ERP-samk/03Module.md

 # 03 Modules & more

 An ERP system from a single vendor can be the only system in use by a company or a part, a component, of the entire ERP solution of a company that use several vendors.
-Each ERP system is conceived as a group of modules, that interact with information flow between the modules ou exporting and importing data between different solutions.
+Each ERP system is conceived as a group of modules, that interact with information flow between the modules or exporting and importing data between different solutions.

 ## Learning by doing
-In order to evaluate one module, for this exercise the **Manufactuing** module, the approach is to configure the module and identify the interaction with others modules as well the difficulties or pecularities during the task execution.
+In order to evaluate one module, for this exercise the **Manufacturing** module, the approach is to configure the module and identify the interaction with others modules as well the difficulties or peculiarities during the task execution.

+> A manufacturing module in an ERP system is responsible provide work orders to instruct machine operators which materials and machine to use, quantity of expected finished goods.
+The module is configured with information about the equipment on each workshop.

 ## Module Configuration
 Setting up a **Manufacturing** module require a keen eye on details, but sometimes not so detailed in order to avoid complications.